Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    |image64|\ **OPERATION & MAINTENANCE MANUAL Installation**

-Torque limiter should be reassembled in opposite sequence.
+MS Torque Limiter should be reassembled in opposite sequence.
 Pressure Rings ( 2), lightly plate shaped, to be mounted as shown in picture.
 Hub nut (7) must be tightened hard, dependent on whether correcting part B\ :sub:`1` or B\ :sub:`2` is being used with sizes 40 - 63. you should